Please send your questions about rules

 A: That was debunked.
 The

-they way it goes when you study dinosaurs: Someone comes up with a
+goes when you study dinosaurs: Someone comes up with a theory, the

-theory, the idea gets traction, and then it gets discredited a few
+idea gets traction, and then it gets discredited a few years later.

 Q: Why don't the Tyrannosaurus & Velociraptor pictures have